Authored by Chad Taylor, member of Shine Lawyers' Transport Law team.

 If your destination is on home soil, you may still need to bring a claim in the state of your domestic destination.

 Questions you should consider:

-There is always the likelihood that you could bring a claim against the travel agent, if the agent recommended the unethical hotel and was aware of its malpractice.
+There is also the possibility of bringing a claim against the travel agent, if the agent recommended the unethical hotel and was aware of its malpractice.

-If you are booking your holiday yourself, make sure you are aware of the contents of your policy.
+If you're booking your holiday yourself, make sure you're aware of the contents of your policy.
 You need to know how you are covered and for what.
 When it comes to travel insurance, knowledge is power.

 Make sure you take the time to explore the policy before signing up for coverage.

-Remember the cost of coverage may vary depending upon what you are doing i.e, skiing through Japan or going on an African Safari.
+Remember, the cost of coverage may vary depending upon what you're doing.
 The risk of insuring you may sometimes determine the cost of your coverage.
 If you get drunk and do something foolish, you may not be covered.
-If you are engaging in high risk activity check the policy.
+If you're engaging in high risk activity check the policy.
 An accident from a high risk activity may not be as comprehensively covered as a broken leg from an ordinary slip and fall.
 Always read the fine print.